 Offer vs. Serve

 Offer versus Serve (OVS) is a system designed to decrease food waste and give students greater flexibility in choosing what to eat for school breakfast or lunch.
+Students are more likely to eat what they choose.

 - Students must take at least three components in the required quantities.